ChengruiHan/chengruihan.github.io/_pages/about.md

 Welcome to my home.

+I am an undergraduate majoring in data science and big data technology.

 Mathematica is the language of nature.
 I firmly believe numbers and geometry imply the whole mathematics.
 Many great theories tend to be extremely mathematically elegant.